rwtourdot/linker/README.md

-## Linker - Analysis tools for Long Read and Linked Read Sequencing
+## Linker - Tools for Analyzing Long and Linked read Sequencing

-Table of contents
+Table of Contents
 =================

   * [Installation](#gh-md-toc)